Debunking myths about Ruby

 Ruby isn't, by any means, unpopular.
 At the time of writing this post, Ruby is in the top 20 TIOBE index and top 10 programming languages in GitHub.

-Moreover, Ruby on Rails developers were highly demanded last year.
+Moreover, Ruby on Rails developers were in high demand last year.

 Ruby lacks documentation